brian6484/brian6484.github.io/_posts/2022-01-01-DifferenceBetweenForandWhile.md

 A while loop has only the boolean test; it doesn’t have a built-in initialization or iteration expression.
 The only way to initalise a counter is **outside** the while loop.
-A while loop is *good* when you don’t know how many times to loop and just want to keep going while some condition is true.
+A while loop is *good* when you don’t know how explicitly many times to loop and just want to keep going while some condition is true.

 But if you know how many times to loop (e.g., the length of an array, 7 times,